-In his decision, Judge Walker acknowledged the COVID-19 crisis and prior US Supreme Court precedent instructing courts to give great deference to public officials during public emergencies.
+Judge Walker acknowledged the COVID-19 crisis and US Supreme Court precedent instructing courts to give great deference to public officials during public health crises.
 At the same time, he emphasized “religious liberty’s importance to our nation’s story, identity, and Constitution.”
-On balance, he concluded that “Louisville may not ban its citizens from worshiping—or, in the relative safety of their cars, from worshiping together.”
+Applying the Free Exercise Clause, he concluded that “Louisville may not ban its citizens from worshiping—or, in the relative safety of their cars, from worshiping together.”

 The key for Walker was the differential treatment of church and secular activities.
 According to the city, “essential activities include driving through a liquor store’s pick-up window, parking in a liquor store’s parking lot, or walking into a liquor store where other customers are shopping.”
 Yet, the church was prohibited from similar activities, leading Walker to observe, “if beer is essential, so is Easter.”
 Walker ruled that the city’s differential treatment was “violating the Free Exercise Clause beyond all question.”
 This was so, he said, regardless of the city’s motives: